 Local Newspaper Subscriptions Carry Cultural Value.
 Texans who have read the Houston Chronicle, Dallas Morning News, San Antonio Express-News, or Fort Worth Star-Telegram for decades often experience the daily newspaper as a critical anchor of normalcy.

 Football Season Programming Matters.
-For Texans who follow Friday-night high-school football, college football (UT, A&M, Tech, TCU, etc.), or the Cowboys/Texans, modest spending on radio subscriptions, magazine subscriptions, or programming-related items contributes meaningfully to cultural connection during the fall season.
+For Texans who follow Friday-night high-school football, college football, or the Cowboys/Texans, modest spending on radio or magazine subscriptions contributes meaningfully to cultural connection during the fall.

 Tobacco and Modest Vices Are PNA-Allowable.
 If your loved one smoked before admission, do not police their tobacco purchases (subject to facility smoke-free policy).
 Federal regulation specifically protects resident discretion over PNA spending choices.